15 Best Things To Do In Braga, Portugal In One Day

 Braga Cathedral

 Braga Cathedral (pt.
 Sé de Braga) is Portugal’s oldest cathedral, which is actually… older than Portugal itself!
 Its construction started in the 11th century, in 1070, and in August 1089 it was consecrated under the devotion of Santa Maria de Braga.
 Back in time, it used to compete for power with the Santiago de Compostela Cathedral.
 Currently, it’s the most important religious building in the city, as it’s the seat of the Archdiocese of Braga.
-Due to the fact that the Cathedral was modified many times over the years, it combines several architectural styles: Baroque, Romanesque, Gothic, and Manueline.
+Because the Cathedral was modified many times over the years, it combines several architectural styles: Baroque, Romanesque, Gothic, and Manueline.
 Braga Cathedral has been a National Monument since 1910.

 The entrance to Braga Cathedral is paid.
-You can choose from a few options: visit only a Cathedral (€2), Chapels & High Choir (€2) or Treasure Museum (€3) or buy a combined ticket to all of them for €5 (April 2023).
-For current prices and visiting our please visit se-braga.pt website
+You can choose from a few options: visit only a Cathedral (€2), Chapels & High Choir (€2), or Treasure Museum (€3) or buy a combined ticket to all of them for €5 (April 2024).
+For current prices and opening hours visit se-braga.pt website.

 In our opinion, Braga Cathedral isn’t that spectacular, at least from the outside.
 We decided not to pay to see the inside because well.. we‘re not that huge fans of churches.

-Garden Of Santa Barbara
+Garden of Santa Barbara

-Garden Of Santa Barbara (pt.
-Jardim de Santa Bárbara) is another great place to see in Braga, located just a few steps from Praca da Republica and behind Old Archbishops Palace (pt.
+Garden of Santa Barbara (pt.
+Jardim de Santa Bárbara) is another great attraction in Braga.
+It’s located just a few steps from Praca da Republica and behind Old Archbishops Palace (pt.
 Antigo Paço Arquiepiscopal).
 It’s a charming and relaxing place filled with hundreds of colorful flowers and benches on which you can sit and take a short break.
-In the central part of the garden, you’ll find a 17th-century fountain featuring a Santa Barbara statue.
-In the back, there are remains of Gothic arches.
-Garden Of Santa Barbara is open daily, 24 hours a day.

 Arch of the New Gate